About USC Gould

 Lecturer in Law699 Exposition Blvd.
 Los Angeles, CA 90089-0074 USA

-Prior to joining GE Capital, Dawson was a corporate finance and mergers and acquisitions attorney with Gibson Dunn in New York City.
-She holds Bachelor’s and Master’s degrees in the history of science from the University of California at Los Angeles, and a JD degree from Yale Law School.
+Prior to that, Dawson was a corporate transactions/financing and mergers and acquisitions attorney with Gibson Dunn in New York City.
+She earned her JD from Yale Law School and graduated magna cum laude from UCLA with bachelor’s and master’s degrees in the history of science.

 FACULTY IN THE NEWS